apache/druid/distribution/asf-release-process-guide.md

 ...
 ```

 Once this is completed, open a PR to the master branch.
-Also be sure to confirm that these versions are all correct in the release branch, otherwise fix them and open a backport PR to the relese branch.
+Also, be sure to confirm that these versions are all correct in the release branch, otherwise fix them and open a backport PR to the release branch.

 ### Release branch hygiene